 Don’t forget to keep checking the Placement Testing tab of your Enrollment Pathway!
 Testing will open in March 2019.

 Saturday April 13, 2019 is the University’s Open House for Admitted Students.
 You will be hearing more about this day from Undergraduate Admissions.
 The Rutgers Business School will be a part of the Open House, so come see us, in the Business School Building at 100 Rockafeller Road, on the Livingston campus in Piscataway!
 Our Senior Associate Dean, Martin Markowitz, will lead two information sessions that morning, in the first floor lecture hall (room 1095) of 100 Rockafeller.
 This is an optional program, but a great chance to learn more about Rutgers, and the Rutgers Business School in particular.
 Again, stay tuned for more info to come, from Undergraduate Admissions.

 3. Rutgers Day.
 Come see the fun side of Rutgers!

 Saturday April 27, 2019.
 Interesting programs and entertainment offered on campuses in New Brunswick & Piscataway.
 Free admission.
 Click here for more details!

 4. Academic Planning & Advising

 You will need to register in advance for our APA Day.
 While we have plenty of seats for the May 4th APA Day if you decide at the last minute to join us, you still need to register online in order to obtain parking permission for the day.
-The links to register for APA Day and parking will be emailed to all newly enrolled first-years, beginning late February 2019.
-Please check the email account that you provided on your Rutgers admission application.
-If you enrolled in RBS some time ago and think you may have missed that welcome email, please reach out to us at email@example.com and we will re-send the email with the links.
+The links to register for APA Day and parking are available in the APA Day section of your Enrollment Pathway page.
+The links will also be emailed to all newly enrolled first-years, beginning late February 2019.
+Please check the email account that you provided on your Rutgers admission application, or check your Enrollment Pathway.

 (Last Names A-L. 100 ROCKAFELLER ROAD, Piscataway.
 Business School Bldg.)